erisemberg/peanut-allergy/README.md

 gunzip source_data/Mus_musculus.GRCm38.97.gtf.gz --keep
 ```

-Create a map between Ensembl IDs and gene names to be used by later scripts:
+Create a map between Ensembl IDs and gene names to be used by later scripts.
+This will produce a csv file called `GRCm38-gtf-genemap.csv` which maps ensembl IDs to gene symbols.

 ```
 Rscript make_gene_map.R